 Surrey researchers’ delegation skills tool to be trialled by hospital trusts

-The tool was developed by a team of researchers from the University's of Surrey's School of Health and Social Care, the Universities of Salford and York and the Institute of Education in London, following two years of research into the relationship between newly qualified nurse and health care assistants (HCAs) at three trusts across England.
+The tool was developed by a team of researchers from the University's of Surrey's School of Health Sciences, Nursing and Midwifery, the Universities of Salford and York and the Institute of Education in London, following two years of research into the relationship between newly qualified nurse and health care assistants (HCAs) at three trusts across England.
 The research included observing nurses for almost 200 hours and interviewing nurses, their managers and HCAs.

 The tool consists of seven questions and encourages newly qualified nurses to reflect on how they delegate, communicate with colleagues and define roles and responsibilities, tasks many find difficult.
 It’s anticipated that the tool will be made available in a variety of formats, including a smartphone app.

 Carin Magnusson, Lecturer in Health Services, who is working on the project with Dr Khim Horton and Dr Katherine Curtis, said: “Our research revealed a number of areas where newly qualified nurses really struggle, and we used that evidence to develop the tool.
 It is designed to be completed with nurses’ preceptors to enable reflective, open discussions.

 “This project is particularly important in the light of the findings from the Francis Report published earlier this year into care failings at Mid Staffordshire Foundation Trust.
 The aim is that the tool will help build confidence and help nurses to draw on what they’ve learned at university to aid effective delegation and the smooth running of a ward, which ultimately will lead to enhanced patient safety.”

 The tool will be trialled by 60 newly qualified nurses at the three trusts from September.
 If successful, a larger pilot will follow.